Course Features

 OVERVIEW

 It can be argued that our intelligence and overall cognitive development are strictly linked to our ability to devise and narrate stories.
 We are, after all, storytelling animals.
 Our most basic tools of communication and persuasion are built on our ability to tell stories that are more interesting than those of others.
-After all, time is a limited asset and so is our ability to pay attention and gain new knowledge.
+After all, time is a limited asset and so is our ability to pay attention, share ideas, alert others and gain new knowledge.

 • What is a story and how to construct one